Representation Structure of the $SL(2, \mathbb{C})$ Acting in the Hilbert Space of the Quantum Coulomb Field: Cyclic subrepresentations

 where the last term is present only if $0<z<1$, and where the only nonzero component of the matrix $\kappa$ is the component $\kappa_{{}_{\alpha \,\, \alpha}}=1$, and similarly the only nonzero component of the positive matrix $K(0,i\rho; z)$ is the component (\ref{K10}) with $f{{}_{1}}$, $f_{{}_{2}}$, $f_{{}_{3}}$ given by the above sums of absolutely and almost uniformly convergent, in $\rho,z\in \mathbb{C}$, series. \end{lem}

-We have also proved a lemma more general than lemma \ref{L1} (for $\textrm{rank} \, K = 1$, compare Section \ref{CyclicDomains}), valid for the representations with cyclic vectors (\ref{x}), but in general, decomposition will also contain non-spherical representations: \begin{lem} Let $\langle g|h\rangle$ be the invariant kernel of the representation with cyclic vector (\ref{x}).
+We have also proved a lemma more general than lemma \ref{L1}, valid for the representations with cyclic vectors (\ref{x}), but in general, decomposition will also contain non-spherical representations: \begin{lem} Let $\langle g|h\rangle$ be the invariant kernel of the representation with cyclic vector (\ref{x}) and $q=1$, $\alpha_1 = \alpha$.
 Then